leskiger/hotwire/README.markdown

         end
     end

+## Alternate Data Structures ##

+The set\_data method on a Hotwire::Response object can be called with several different data structures in order to make getting data into the response as smoothly as possible.
+See the documentation for Hotwire::Response.set\_data for more details.

 ## ActiveRecord ##

 If your project includes ActiveRecord, Hotwire will automatically included an ActiveRecord mixin that allows columns to be added from a model class.